DesiredName/labyrinth/packages/tracker/readme.md

 - `data-beacon-url` (Required): The endpoint URL where analytics data will be sent.
 - `data-track-threshold` (Optional): A limit for any tracked category.
 When this number of events is reached, data is sent immediately to the server (flushed).
 Default is 255.

-> [!IMPORTANT]
-> **Privacy-First Architecture : WebX is opt-in by default.**
-> No data will be recorded until you explicitly grant permission for a specific category.
-Any > track calls made before granting permission will be safely ignored.

 ### Configuration

 Configuration parameters are typically passed via `data-` attributes on the script tag.